 Does it matter if the story is “true”?

-Well, yes and no. Fictional crime thrillers are also insanely popular in many mediums, and thousands more are churned out by the year.
-Our concern with the “truth” of the story comes down to whether we feel that we ourselves are being deceived.
+Well, yes and no. Fictional crime thrillers are also insanely popular, and thousands more are churned out each year.
+Our concern with the “truth” of the story comes down to whether we feel that we’re being deceived.
 A fictional crime story marketed as such is fine by us, because we know it’s all made up.
-A couple of details fudged in a “true crime” novel, however, can make us fear that we’ve been lied to.
+A couple of details fudged in a “true crime” novel, however, can make us feel angry that we’ve been lied to.